kprotty/kprotty.github.io/_posts/2022-11-4-simple-scalable-unbounded-queue.md

 ## Disconnecting

 Thanks for reading all the way through and totally not skipping to the end (👀 right?).
-Anyways, I've published this channel implementation, as wel as the benchmarks, in a Rust crate called [`uchan`](https://crates.io/crates/uchan).
+Anyways, I've published this channel implementation, as well as the benchmarks, in a Rust crate called [`uchan`](https://crates.io/crates/uchan).
 Check out my other crates as well: [`usync`](https://crates.io/crates/usync) for word-sized sync primitives and [`uasync`](https://crates.io/crates/uasync) for an `unsafe`-free, dependency-free, async runtime.

 Oh yea, I have a [Ko-Fi](https://ko-fi.com/kprotty) now so, if you're interested, you can buy me a ~~coffee~~ ~~beer~~ cloud VPS instance to run more benchmarks.
 Otherwise, you can find me on [twitter](https://twitter.com/kingprotty) or in the Rust/Zig community discords/reddits.
 I still haven't covered _bounded_ channels yet (and I gots some ideas brewing) so stay tuned.